This page has been given to you to help answer some of the questions you may have about your polycystic ovarian syndrome (PCOS) diagnosis.

 Common PCOS treatment options include:

-Weight loss - this will help to regulate insulin levels and help to restore ovulation and menstrual cycles.
+This will help to regulate insulin levels and help to restore ovulation and menstrual cycles.

-Medicine for increased hair growth and extra male hormones - if you are not trying to get pregnant, medical treatments such as Cyproterone acetate, Spironolactone, Finasteride and Vaniqa™ cream have been shown to reduce male hormone effects on hair growth.
+If you are not trying to get pregnant, medical treatments such as Cyproterone acetate, Spironolactone, Finasteride and Vaniqa® cream have been shown to reduce male hormone effects on hair growth.
 All treatments must be continued for 8 to18 months before a response is expected.
 This is due to the slow rate of hair growth.
 Other non-medical treatments such as electrolysis or laser hair removal are effective at getting rid of hair.

-Surgery - ovarian drilling is often an effective procedure that helps to stimulate ovulation.
+Ovarian drilling is often an effective procedure that helps to stimulate ovulation.
 During surgery small holes are made in the ovary which helps to reduce the testosterone level (male hormone level) and increase ovulation.
 Ask for a copy of leaflet GHPI0462 Laparoscopic Ovarian Diathermy (LOD).

 Does PCOS change at menopause?